The Party Girl’s Guide to Mardi Gras in New Orleans

 Oh, and you’ll notice that everyone throws beads regardless if you flash or not.
 The feather boas are what you get if you actually flash someone!
 You won’t see much nudity like you may think you would although people do get a little more “free” than they might on a normal night!
 After some bead tossing on the balcony, I recommend going to the bars on Bourbon (they are all really cool) and most have great karaoke and music!

 French Quarter – This is a great area for a day drink and brunch.
-Walk around here for cute shops, balcony’s, street art and a big market by the water!
+Walk around here for cute shops, balconies, street art, and a big market by the water!
 This is a great spot to check out after brunch!